 For a day out while traveling or just heading to school or work, this pack should do you well for years.

-Here are the overall specs for the backpack, followed by more detail on each feature to help you figure out if the Osprey Comet is for you...
+Below are the pros and cons and overall specs for the backpack, followed by more detail on each feature to help you figure out if the Osprey Comet is for you…

 Having a padded laptop sleeve in your backpack is a great way to protect your computer when you are on the go.

 But what is even better is when it is right at the back.

 Why?
 Because it puts the load closer to your body which means it stresses your shoulders and back less.
 It’s the perfect spot for a heavy object like your laptop and Osprey have got that right!

 It also makes for easy access if you have to go through security at an airport, or just grab your laptop at work or in class, without having to open the whole back, push your other gear out of the way and struggle to pull your laptop out of the back document sleeve.